sonicoder86/angular2-babel-esnext-starter/readme.md

 > If you're looking for Angular 2 in Typescript check out [angular2-webpack-starter](https://github.com/AngularClass/angular2-webpack-starter)

-- Pure Javascript implementation.
+- Modern Javascript implementation with classes, decorators.
-- Uses [Babel](https://babeljs.io/) to support class/parameter decorators.
+- Uses [Babel](https://babeljs.io/) to support decorators.
 - Same language constructs can be used as in Typescript (types will be stripped).
 - Bundles files with [Webpack](https://webpack.github.io/).
 - Automates tasks with [Gulp](http://gulpjs.com/).